-B. If in any case the Employer believes that there is just cause to discharge, suspend or fine an employee, or cause the employee to forfeit accrued annual leave, the Employer shall provide notice in writing to the employee and PCEA (both the President and the Grievance Committee Chairperson) of its intent to take disciplinary action at least ten (10) working days in advance of taking such action.
-One (1) copy of a notice of intent to take disciplinary action shall be handdelivered to the employee's work station (if possible, hand-delivered to the employee), and another copy of the notice shall also be sent to the employee by certified mail return receipt requested at the employee's last known address shown on the employee's personnel record.
+If in any case the Employer believes that there is just cause to discharge, suspend or fine an Β. employee, or cause the employee to forfeit accrued annual leave, the Employer shall provide notice in writing to both the employee and PCEA (both the President and the Grievance Committee Chairperson) of its intent to take disciplinary action at least ten (10) working days in advance of taking such action.
+One (1) copy of a notice of intent to take disciplinary action shall be hand-delivered to the employee's work station (if possible, hand-delivered to the employee), and another copy of the notice shall also be sent to the employee by certified mail return receipt requested at the employee's last known address shown on the employee's personnel record.
 The Employer shall make reasonable attempts to hand deliver the notice referred to herein to the employee before sending such notice by mail.
 The notice will be considered to have been served upon the employee as of the date of mailing.
 The employee shall have ten (10) working days to respond to the proposed notice of intent to take disciplinary action.
 When a notice of intent is served while an employee is on approved sick or annual leave or scheduled day off, the ten (10) day period the employee has to respond will begin to run when the employee returns to work.
 The Employer shall also provide the PCEA President a copy of any Final Notice of Disciplinary Action at the time it is issued to an employee.
-The copy to the PCEA President may be delivered via interoffice or regular mail.
+The copy to the PCEA President may be delivered via electronic mail.

 C. When an employee is to be disciplined in a manner which involves a discussion or some other event other than the delivery of the written notice of discipline, or is to be the subject of an investigatory interview or other meeting which may result in discipline, he/she shall be informed in writing at least five (5) working days prior to the start of the interview (1) of the name, rank or title, and command of the officer or supervisor in charge of the investigation, of the officer or supervisor conducting the interview and the nature of the investigation and (2) of his/her right to have present, upon request, a PCEA representative or other person of his/her choice.
-This time period may be extended by mutual consent of the Employer and the employee.
+The scheduled interview date may be extended by mutual consent of the Employer and employee/PCEA representative.
+Any agreements to extend the scheduled interview shall automatically extend the ninety (90) day time period set forth in Section I of this Article by the same number of days the interview was extended beyond the initial date.
 However, if an immediate interview is required and the designated PCEA representative is unavailable, the employee may select another PCEA representative who can be present during the investigatory interview.